fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/cs524-spring-2026-syllabus.md

 #### Evaluation Philosophy

 This is a research-oriented course.
 You are not just building software or producing visualizations, you are practicing how to think and work like a researcher: framing questions, making defensible design choices, connecting evidence to claims, and communicating tradeoffs and limitations.
 For projects, evaluation emphasizes your thinking, process, and research judgement.
 For the final project, evaluation goes beyond standard deliverables.
-Each group will present to the class and also meet with the instructor/TA for a walkthrough of documentation and code as needed, with an emphasis on how your evidence supports your claims.
+Each group will present to the class and also meet with the instructor for a walkthrough of documentation and code as needed, with an emphasis on how your evidence supports your claims.

+Note that your project *must* go beyond a simple dashboard: your work should engage with the underlying data, models, and systems constraints, and demonstrate why your approach is appropriate for a well-defined research problem.

 A core requirement throughout all projects is documenting your research process.
 You should show how ideas evolved through sketches, prototypes, experiments, and iterations; explain key decisions; and reflect on challenges, failed attempts, and what you learned.
 This documentation is essential because it makes your reasoning visible (exactly what matters in research).